Information for AuthorsINTRODUCTION

 Authors or their employers retain copyright on articles published in Annals of Botany.
 However, it is a condition of publication in the Journal that authors or their employers grant an exclusive licence to the Annals of Botany Company by completing and signing the Licence to Publish.
 This ensures that requests from third parties to reproduce articles are handled efficiently and consistently and allows the article to be disseminated as widely as possible.
 The Licence permits authors to use their own material in other publications provided that the Journal is acknowledged as the original place of publication and that the Annals of Botany Company is notified in writing.
 For more about rights and permissions click on this link Rights.

-The corresponding author agrees by submission of a manuscript that 1) the work is free of plagiarism; 2) all authors have agreed to publication in Annals of Botany; 3) all those contributing substantial ideas and work have been appropriately acknowledged or given co-authorship; 4) all addresses and institutional affiliations are complete and correct; 5) all national laws relating to the research have been complied with; 6) funding sources and conflicts of interest have been appropriately acknowledged; and 7) authorization to publish all parts of the submission from employers, intellectual property or copyright holders, funders, and others is given.
+The corresponding author agrees by submission of a manuscript that 1) the work is free of plagiarism and is not under consideration for publication elsewhere; 2) all authors have agreed to publication in Annals of Botany; 3) all those contributing substantial ideas and work have been appropriately acknowledged or given co-authorship; 4) all addresses and institutional affiliations are complete and correct; 5) all national laws relating to the research have been complied with; 6) funding sources and conflicts of interest have been appropriately acknowledged; and 7) authorization to publish all parts of the submission from employers, intellectual property or copyright holders, funders, and others is given.
 A published paper subsequently found not to have fulfilled all of these criteria may be retracted or, at the journal's sole discretion, a correction may be published .
 We reserve the right to charge authors the full original cost of publishing any subsequently retracted paper, or the cost of publishing any correction.

 The official publication date is the date on which the paper is first posted electronically on the website.
 This date will normally be when the paper appears in AOBPreview.
 If a paper is not posted in AOBPreview, the date of publication is the date of first appearance in a fully paginated print or electronic monthly issue.